The Superconductivity of Sr$_2$RuO$_4$ Under $c$-Axis Uniaxial Stress: Results

-\section{Electronic structure calculations}
+\subsection{Electronic structure calculations}

-We start with density functional theory calculations of the band structure of \SRO{} under $c$-axis compression.
+We start with density functional theory calculations of \SRO{} under $c$-axis compression as a guide to the likely effects of strain on the electronic structure.
 Unstrained lattice parameters were taken from the $T = 15$~K data of Ref.~\cite{Chmaissem98_PRB}.
 Longitudinal strain $\varepsilon_{zz}$ is taken as the independent variable, and $\varepsilon_{xx}$ and $\varepsilon_{yy}$ are set following the low-temperature Poisson's ratio from Ref.~\cite{Ghosh21_NatPhys}, which is $0.223$ for stress along the $c$ axis.
 Calculations were performed as described in Ref.~\cite{Steppke17_Science}.
 We note in particular that spin-orbit coupling was treated nonperturbatively by solving the four-component Kohn-Sham-Dirac equation~\cite{Eschrig04_book}, the calculation was done in the local density approximation, and, due to proximity of a Van Hove singularity to the Fermi level, calculations were carried out on a fine-scale mesh in $k$ space.
 The apical oxygen position was relaxed.

 Results are shown in Fig.~\ref{fig:DFT}.
 The electron-to-hole Lifshitz transition is predicted to occur at $\varepsilon_{zz} = -0.025$ (where negative values denote compression).
 Low-temperature ultrasound data give a $c$-axis Young's modulus of 219~GPa~\cite{Ghosh21_NatPhys}, so this corresponds to stress $\sigma_{zz} \approx -5.5$~GPa.
 Because meV-level energy shifts can substantially alter the distance to the Lifshitz transition, there is considerable uncertainty in these values~\cite{Barber19_PRB}.
 The transition occurs approximately at the $X$ and $Y$ points of the Brillouin zone of the RuO$_2$ sheet, indicated in panel (c).
 We note also that while $k_z$ warping increases on all the Fermi sheets, as expected for $c$-axis compression, the $\beta$ sheet has the strongest $k_z$ warping both at $\varepsilon_{zz} = 0$ and at the Lifshitz transition.